 I was painfully shy at one time, and I understand the stuckness and pain of it.
 I feel called to help quiet girls who feel stuck.
-I’ve begun some projects that might interest you too, described at the end.

 Today I understand my introverted side, the part of me that needs quiet time more than extroverts do.
 There’s nothing wrong with that.
 Quiet is a beautiful thing!